How to Make an Easy Rag Quilt

 Wash the rag quilt in a long wash cycle.
-You'll want to opt for a delicate cycle because rougher agitation doesn't seam to make the clips fray more.
+You'll want to opt for a delicate cycle because rougher agitation doesn't seem to make the clips fray more.
 Put just a touch of soap in the wash because it helps the edges fray.

 Inspect the quilt before placing it into the clothes dryer.
 If you forgot to clip the seams, you can do it now.
 Dry the quilt and clip loose threads if necessary.

 Some washing machines have a lint filter that catches most of the frays.
 If yours does not, and you plan to make many rag quilts, remember that the rinse water does contain strings that could affect a septic system.

 Many of the strings become 'stuck' to the quilt during its wash, and will be trapped by the dryer's lint filter.